Participate in Faculty Research

 Advances in management practices are often made possible through the collaboration of business professionals and academic researchers.
 Partnering in School of Management research can provide you or your organization with keen insights, and your time commitment is generally minimal because research is often conducted through online surveys or interviews.

-• Marketing Research - Indranil Goswami, assistant professor of marketing, is looking for individuals to share how their organization does research to inform business decision-making with his students.
+• Marketing Research - Indranil Goswami, associate professor of marketing, is looking for individuals to share how their organization does research to inform business decision-making with his students.
 The research could entail primary research or the use of secondary data.
 If you are willing to share your experience, contact Indranil Goswami.

 • Marketing Research - Arun Lakshmanan, associate professor of marketing, is conducting research on how structuring product displays and using different ways of depicting products affects consumer responses.
 If you are interested in studying different approaches to your product displays in advertising or retail, please contact Arun Lakshmanan.